 The Cannabis Industry

 Across the United States, medical and recreational marijuana programs are being allowed by state laws and regulations.
 In response, local governments are passing ordinances and rules to either encourage or limit the presence of the cannabis industry in their localities.
-As New Jersey moves toward expanding its medical marijuana program and seeks to legalize recreational marijuana through the legislative process, Sills Cummis & Gross is at the forefront of this new industry.
+As New Jersey expands its medical marijuana program and codifies its newly legalized recreational marijuana program, Sills Cummis & Gross’s experience in New Jersey and nationally places it at the forefront of this industry.

 Our History and Our Experience

 Sills Cummis & Gross is no stranger to the dawn of a newly regulated industry in New Jersey.
 As one of a few law firms involved at the outset of the legalization of gambling in New Jersey, we understand the political, business and legal challenges clients will face.
 In that spirit, we work both to understand the regulatory framework and to guide our clients to maximize the benefits and protections available under existing and proposed laws and regulations.

 Our Cannabis Industry Practice Group, first formed in 2015, is on the cutting edge of this rapidly evolving area.
 Having represented clients in cannabis-related transactions and litigations in New Jersey, Nevada, Arizona, Pennsylvania and Maryland, we are well-versed in the industry and the associated laws and regulations.

 Our clients include operators in the cannabis industry, consultants and advisors to the cannabis industry, investors, owners of property where cannabis-related facilities are proposed and others seeking to do business with cannabis-related entrepreneurs.

 Our multi-disciplinary team understands the complex political, legal and business issues impacting companies operating in this industry.
 Our Practice Group is designed to provide a broad range of skills and experience to those already in, and those seeking to enter, the cannabis industry.